boschresearch/blech-doc/website/content/en/docs/user-manual/expressions.md

 The binary arithmetic operations require that the arguments are of some numeric type.

 The arithmetic operations work as expected on all arithmetic types.
-See the sections on <<types:arithmetic,arithmetic types>> for details regarding overflow handling.
+See the sections on [arithmetic types](../types/#integer-types) for details regarding overflow handling.

 The arguments' types may differ only in size.
 When they differ, the smaller size value is lifted implicitly to the larger size.